spatstat/spatstat.github.io/book.md

 # Forthcoming book

-We are currently working on the book [Analysing Spatial Point Patterns with R][1].
+We have recently finished the book [Spatial Point Patterns:
+Methodology and Applications with R][1] and it is expected to be available for purchase by the end of the year.

 While it is a general book about analysing spatial point patterns it is tightly integrated with spatstat and may be a valuable guide to